 The Western City Gate, also known as Genex Tower or Kula Geneks in Serbian, is a massive skyscraper in Belgrade and can be seen from all around town.
 The 35 storeys tall building is an icon of architectural brutalism with its two connected towers and even a revolving restaurant that feels like a crown over everything.

-The building got the nickname Genex Tower since one of the towers was occupied but the Genex Group for years.
+The building got the nickname Genex Tower since one of the towers was occupied by the Genex Group for years.
 Now, it’s abandoned, but their Zepter logo can still be seen over the commercial side of the building.
 The smaller tower is a residential building with some shops on the ground floor and a few people passing by.

 In March 2020, in our last trip, before the COVID-19 pandemic hit, we took our cameras to Belgrade, and the Western City Gate was one of the main places we wanted to visit while in town.
 We have been exploring architecture in our trips for years now, and we couldn’t ignore this magnificent building.

 A Little Bit of the history behind the Western City Gate in Belgrade